Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Introduction

-After the data has been preprocessed in an appropriate way, the next step in a data mining process is modelling.
+After the data has been preprocessed in an appropriate way, the next step in a data mining process is modelling (i.e. finding an appropriate classifier or regressor).
 Similarly to preprocessing, this step can also be very labour-intensive, requiring evaluation of multiple alternative models.
-Hence automatic model selection has been attempted in different ways, for example using active testing~\cite{Leite2012}, meta-learning~\cite{Lemke2010} or information theory~\cite{MacQuarrie1998}.
-A common theme in the literature is comparison of different models using data always preprocessed in the same way.
+Hence automatic model selection has been attempted in different ways, for example using active testing~\cite{Leite2012}, meta-learning~\cite{Lemke2010}, information theory~\cite{MacQuarrie1998} or following a multi-criteria decision making process~\cite{Ali2017}.
+More recently, Google has launched a new service called Cloud AutoML for automatically building deep neural networks for image classification problems, using transfer learning~\cite{Zoph2017}.
+There is then an increasing attention from academy and industry in this topic.
+We have observed that a common theme in the literature is comparison of different models using data always preprocessed in the same way.
 However, some models may perform better if they are built using data specifically preprocessed with a particular model type in mind.
-In addition, hyperparameters play an important role in most of the models and setting them manually is time-consuming mainly for two reasons: (1)~there are typically multiple hyperparameters which can take many values (with an extreme case being continuous hyperparameters), and (2) they are validated using cross-validation (CV).
+In addition, hyperparameters play an important role in most of the models, and setting them manually is time-consuming mainly for two reasons: (1)~there are typically multiple hyperparameters which can take many values (with an extreme case being continuous hyperparameters), and (2)~they are validated using cross-validation (CV).